Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Development of phenomenology

 In total, thousands of experimental points for DVCS are currently available.
 Many groups interested in the phenomenology of GPDs are analyzing these data~\cite{Kumericki:2015lhb,Moutarde:2018kwr,Guo:2023ahv, Cuic:2023mki, Kriesten:2020apm, Guo:2025muf, Panjsheeri:2025vpa, Goharipour:2025lep}.
 This effort is facilitated by open-source frameworks like PARTONS~\cite{Berthou:2015oaw} and Gepard~\cite{gepard}, as well as a new open database for GPD physics~\cite{Burkert:2025gzu}.
 In addition, novel computing methods based on machine learning techniques are being developed, aiming to reduce the model bias in extracted quantities (see {\it e.g.}, Refs.~\cite{Kumericki:2011rz,Dutrieux:2021wll,Grigsby:2020auv} and Sec.~\ref{sec:theory_and_pheno_computing}).
 A rigorous phenomenology of DVCS is now possible thanks to the precise description of this process, including recent calculation of NNLO~\cite{Braun:2022bpn} and higher-twist corrections~\cite{Braun:2022qly} (see also Sec.~\ref{sec:advences_in_theory_DVCS_ht}).

 The extraction of GPDs from DVCS data remains, however, far from satisfactory.
 The origin of this problem lies in the multidimensional nature of GPDs, necessitating constraints from a much larger sample than in the case of, for instance, 1D PDFs.
 In addition, the DVCS signal is always mixed with the BH signal, reducing the statistical power of the available data in fits.
 Moreover, DVCS only probes a specific combination of GPDs, see Eq.~\eqref{Def_CFF}, meaning that this process provides only partial access to GPDs.
-Last but not least, the deconvolution of GPDs from CFFs is an ill-defined problem, meaning that access to full information on GPDs is even further restricted.
-This problem is studied in the context of so-called ``shadow GPDs,'' which decouple from observables~\cite{Bertone:2021yyz,Dutrieux:2021wll,Moffat:2023svr,Riberdy:2023awf}.
-Recently, a new type of shadow GPDs has been proposed, potentially significant for nucleon tomography~\cite{Cichy:2024afd}.
+Last but not least, the deconvolution of GPDs from CFFs is an ill-defined problem (see Sec.~\ref{sec:DVCS_and_CFFs}), meaning that access to full information on GPDs is even further restricted.

 All the aforementioned issues motivate new measurements, as well as the search for alternative and complementary sources of information about GPDs.
 The community is eagerly awaiting the electron-ion collider (EIC) being constructed at BNL~\cite{AbdulKhalek:2021gbh}, the electron-ion collider EicC designed at HIAF, China~\cite{Anderle:2021wcy}, and an anticipated upgrade of JLab~\cite{Accardi:2023chb}.
 The prospects for these new machines are discussed in Sec.~\ref{sec:new_experiments}.
 From the point of view of GPD phenomenology, it is important to note that each of them will cover a complementary kinematic domain (with some very welcome overlap), which is important for mapping CFFs across the full kinematic range.
 Such mapping is important \textit{per se} for the extraction of GPDs, but also because a good knowledge of CFFs over the entire domain of $\xi$ is needed in analyses employing dispersion relations.
 Another class of experiments utilizes hadron-hadron collisions, where GPDs are probed in an unprecedented low-$x_B$ domain via UPCs (see Sec.~\ref{Sub_sec_UPC} for more details).